samuel-lucas6/Cryptography-Guidelines/README.md

 ## Message Authentication Codes
 #### Use (in order):
-1. [Keyed BLAKE2b-256](https://doc.libsodium.org/hashing/generic_hashing) or [keyed BLAKE2b-512](https://doc.libsodium.org/hashing/generic_hashing): these are faster than HMAC, BLAKE (what BLAKE2 was on) received a [significant amount of cryptanalysis](https://nvlpubs.nist.gov/nistpubs/ir/2012/NIST.IR.7896.pdf), even more than Keccak (the SHA3 finalist), as part of the SHA3 competition, and BLAKE2b provides the [same practical level of security](https://eprint.iacr.org/2019/1492.pdf) as SHA3 whilst also being more popular in software (e.g. it’s used in [Argon2](https://www.rfc-editor.org/rfc/rfc9106.html#name-introduction) and many [other](https://www.blake2.net/#us) password hashing schemes).
+1. [Keyed BLAKE2b-256](https://doc.libsodium.org/hashing/generic_hashing) or [keyed BLAKE2b-512](https://doc.libsodium.org/hashing/generic_hashing): faster than HMAC, BLAKE (the algorithm BLAKE2 was based on) received a [significant amount of cryptanalysis](https://nvlpubs.nist.gov/nistpubs/ir/2012/NIST.IR.7896.pdf), even more than Keccak (the SHA3 finalist), as part of the SHA3 competition, and BLAKE2b provides the [same practical level of security](https://eprint.iacr.org/2019/1492.pdf) as SHA3 whilst also being more popular in software (e.g. it’s used in [Argon2](https://www.rfc-editor.org/rfc/rfc9106.html) and many [other](https://www.blake2.net/#us) password hashing schemes).

 2. [HMAC-SHA256](https://doc.libsodium.org/advanced/hmac-sha2) or [HMAC-SHA512](https://doc.libsodium.org/advanced/hmac-sha2): slower and older than BLAKE2b but [well-studied](https://en.wikipedia.org/wiki/SHA-2#Cryptanalysis_and_validation).
 SHA2 is also faster and far more available than SHA3, which has seen somewhat limited adoption so far since SHA2 is still secure.